tilmanschweitzer/100-days-of-code/README.md

 Extend DeductiveSudokuSolver to be able to solve more sudokus by ruling out possible values indirectly.
 Still, some sudokus need more complicated deductive methods and need the BacktrackingSolver as fallback.

 Split classes up into multiple packages.
 Clean up several code parts and separate deduction levels as speed optimization.
 Add toString method to analyze the internal model of the deductive solver.

+# Day 26

+Extend DeductiveSudokuSolver with a method to solve conjugate pairs.

 ## Idea Backlog